 As for the protein powder, use any you like.
 The beauty of these cookies is that cocoa powder, bananas and avocado will cover up any weird colour or “chalkiness” of some vegetarian protein powders.
 Brown rice protein powder is one of them.

 This time I baked with Kaizen non-GMO whey protein in vanilla bean flavour, sweetened with stevia.
 Unflavoured powder would work great too.
 The cookies will be not so sweet, which is better.

-I already baked protein chia coconut macaroons with it and the result was great.
+I already baked protein coconut macaroons with it and the result was great.
 Currently, I’m looking to start baking more with vegetarian protein powder as my skin does better with it.
 What is you favourite vegetarian protein powder?

 The reasoning behind the rolled oats instead of quick oats is to make the cookies chewy.
 Like a real deal.
 It worked!
 I used organic old fashioned Bob’s Red Mill rolled oats.

 Chocolate protein cookies freeze beautifully!
 See the recipe below for instructions.
 Double or triple the batch, saves time!
 You might also like these No Bake Protein Cookies.

 - 2 medium ripe bananas, mashed

 - 2 scoops (60 g) vanilla whey or any vegetarian protein powder, naturally sweetened or unsweetened